axeeri/On-imputation-methods/README.md

 # On-imputation-methods
-On imputation methods in regression analysis; using MICE
+# Estimating a regression analysis from a data matrix with data missing MCAR; using MICE